frederic-perez/AmE-dictionary/data/idioms.md

 __last but certainly not least__
 __last chance (for/at/to do something)__ The last or final opportunity to get, have, do, or achieve something.
 __last hurrah__ (final hurrah) A final moment of glory; last notable achievement. _This was his own last hurrah._
+__last resort__ The only remaining option that may help one or be of any use after all other options have been exhausted. _I didn’t really want to ask Mr. Stadler to write my college recommendation, but he’s my last resort at this point._
 __last straw__ :two: The final problem in a series of problems.
 __last-ditch attempt__ A final effort or attempt to solve a problem or avoid failure or defeat, especially after a series of failures or setbacks.
 __last-minute__ (used before a noun) Done at the very last possible moment or opportunity.